LaiAnTan/LaiAnTan/README.md

 ### About Me 👋

 Hi!
-I am an aspiring software enthusiast with an interest in AI, Cybersecurity and DevOps.
+I am a software enthusiast with an interest in AI, Cybersecurity and DevOps.

 - Started developing in `May-2022`
   <br>